boundary/boundary-plugin-shell/README.md

 #### Enabling Debug

 To aide in the development of your custom metric script you can enable debug, by checking the _Debug_ checkbox in the Metric Command definition form.
-This enables logging of the the command executed and the output that is produced.
+This enables logging of the the command executed and the output that is produced by the command.

 ## Shell Plugin Protocol